Practical pistol 101 – competition

 As you move around the range between shooting positions the muzzle direction is very carefully controlled, always pointing safely towards the back stop, with the trigger finger outside of the guard.
 At the next position the pistol is up and ready to acquire the next set of targets.
 Finger on the trigger and shoot, watching for the red dot sight to come back after each shot, using muscle memory to instinctively hit the target again.
 Trigger control is critical to avoid snatching shots or pulling them into lower scoring zones on the target, or even missing.
 At the end of the course of fire the Range Officer will check clear, then it’s safe to holster the pistol and check your score.

-When practicing I always use a shot timer.
+When practising I always use a shot timer.
 The time taken is a critical part of the sport and without a shot timer I may as well practice without a target.
 I also have a set of drills to hone the skills required and practice the more challenging sections – usually long range or obscured targets.
 This helps me place the dot on target more consistently, whether at 5m or 35m.

 One of the most appealing aspects of this discipline is the variety.
 The layouts change constantly, and it’s up to the shooter to decide the order in which they are shot, adding a new layer of strategy.”